HealthCatalyst/healthcareai-py/docs/index.rst

 .. _R package: http://healthcare.ai/r

-If you're excited about Python, see these links to start:
+If you're excited about the Python vesrion of healthcare.ai, see these links to start:

 .. toctree::
    :maxdepth: 1